Silkie Guinea Pig vs Short-Tailed Opossum: Complete Comparison (2026)

 Health and Lifespan Comparison

 Silkie Guinea Pig has a typical lifespan of 5-7 years, while Short-Tailed Opossum lives approximately 4-8 years.
 Health profiles differ significantly between these small animals.
 Silkie Guinea Pig is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
 Short-Tailed Opossum faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+The number of documented predispositions is similar; the type and management of those conditions are not.
 Insurance considerations differ between the two small animals based on these risk profiles.
-Prospective owners should discuss breed-specific health screening with a exotic veterinarian before making their decision.
+Prospective owners should discuss breed-specific health screening with an exotic veterinarian before making their decision.

 Best for Low-Maintenance Health